Best Of, Itinerary, Japan, Kanto

 If you happen to visit during Spring as I did, make sure to check the different types of Sakura in the park.
 There are ten different sakura types here, including the weeping Sakura and Kawazu-sakura.

-Weeping Sakura
+Weeping Sakura at Hakone Gora Park

 You can set aside about an hour to explore this area.
 There is a small cafe and gift shop inside the park.
-I got a cute pair of sakura-shaped earrings from this place, on sale!
+I got a cute pair of Sakura-shaped earrings from this place, on sale!

 Admission: 500 yen for adults.
 Free for children.